The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 7. The Kapyderm Dermotricology Protocol for Seborrheic Dermatitis

-The Dermotricology approach to seborrheic dermatitis addresses all four root causes in a staged protocol — clearing the acute condition, restoring microbiome balance, repairing the barrier, and establishing a maintenance routine that keeps conditions unfavorable for Malassezia overgrowth long-term.
+The Dermotricology approach works on the scalp environment in stages — settling the acute flare, supporting microbiome balance, repairing the barrier, and then holding a maintenance routine that keeps conditions less favourable for overgrowth long-term.

 1

-Dandruff Wash — clinical antifungal cleanse — replaces pharmaceutical antifungal shampoos with a plant-based clinical formula that targets Malassezia at the scalp surface while maintaining pH balance and barrier integrity.
-Use 3–4× weekly during active flare
+Dandruff Wash — clinical cleanse — a plant-based clinical formula for flaking scalps that cleanses thoroughly while maintaining pH balance and barrier integrity.
+Use 3–4× weekly during an active flare

 2